StarRocks/starrocks/docs/en/using_starrocks/Cost_based_optimizer.md

 - max: maximum value in a column

 Full statistics are stored in the `column_statistics` of the `_statistics_` database.
 You can view this table to query table statistics.
-Following is an example of querying data from this table.
+Following is an example of querying statistics data from this table.

 ```sql
 SELECT * FROM _statistics_.column_statistics\G